cmput201-f25/Lab01/README.md

 We hope that you can get comfortable using these tools throughout this year.
 For now though, this lab serves as a simple introduction.

-If you need any help with the lab, please don't hesitate to email the TAs, attend *any* lab section (not just your own), or come to one of the TA office hours (Tuesdays and Thursdays, 11:00am - 2:00pm, @UCOMM 3-480).
+If you need any help with the lab, please don't hesitate to email the TAs, attend *any* lab section (not just your own), or come to one of the TA office hours (Tuesdays and Thursdays, 11:00am - 2:00pm, usually @UCOMM 4-450, see Canvas for exceptions).

 ## Important Distinctions between Unix and Windows